onssoschi/climatehealth/CONTRIBUTING.md

 * Be clear whether the issue is a request for a new feature or a bug fix.
 * **If you find a security vulnerability, do NOT open an issue.
 Email climate.health@ons.gov.uk instead.**
-* Assign a current maintainer as the `Assignee` (see list of current maintainers below).
+* Assign a current maintainer as the "Assignee" (see list of current maintainers below).

 ## Merge request process

 To implement a new feature or fix a bug, please follow the process outlined below.

-> 1. Create an issue clearly describing the feature or fix.
+1. Create an issue clearly describing the feature or fix.
-> 2. Create a feature branch from `dev` and do changes in that branch.
+2. Create a feature branch from `dev` and do changes in that branch.
     * Use logical atomic commits.
 Keep commit messages short but informative (e.g. "add plot function").
     * Ensure any new functions have unit tests and are properly documented (roxygen).
     * Update the README following any major changes.
     * Branches are ready to merge once the feature or fix is completed.
 Avoid pushing broken code or unfinished features / fixes.
-> 3. When the branch is ready to be merged:
-        1. Create a new merge request into the `dev` branch.
+3. Create a new merge request into the `dev` branch.
     * Give the merge request a succinct, clear summary of the new feature or fix.
     * Assign a reviewer (see list of maintainers).
     * Select "Delete source branch when merge request is accepted".
     * Do not select "Squash commits when merge request is accepted".
-        2. Resolve any merge conflicts.
+    * Resolve any merge conflicts after creating the request.
-        3. Reviewer comments / suggestions must be implemented before merging
+4. Implement reviewer suggestions.
+Once the reviewer is happy with the changes, they will accept the merge request and the feature branch will be merged into `dev`.

 The Climate and Health Team reviews merge requests on a regular basis.